 Philautia – Self-Love

 ReGain is one way that you can reach out to a professional that you can feel comfortable with.
-With this service, you can actually get online and connect with a therapist or other mental health professional that's located anywhere in the country without regards to their physical location (or yours).
-Then, you just set up your appointment and sign in to your online account when it's time.
-Just like that, you're connected, and you can have your session without ever having to leave your home.
+With this service, you can get online and connect with a therapist or other mental health professional located anywhere in the country without regard to their physical location (or yours).
+Then, you just set up your appointment and sign in to your online account when it’s time.
+Just like that, you’re connected, and you can have your session without ever having to leave your home.

 What are the 8 types of love?